Q. How much are parking permits and when will they expire?

 Q. Where can I purchase a parking permit?

-A. Faculty, staff and students who will be parking vehicles on campus will be required to register those vehicles for parking decals online.
+Faculty, staff and students who will be parking vehicles on campus will be required to register those vehicles for parking permits online by visiting parking.ship.edu.
 After completing the process, faculty and staff members must bring their university ID card, along with payment, to the University Police Department.
-They will then be issued their parking decal(s).
+They will then be issued their parking permit.

-Students, after completing the online process, will have the option to purchase their decals online as well.
-After registering, students must then bring their student ID, operator's license, vehicle registration and proof of vehicle insurance to the University Police Department.
-If they have not paid for the decal in advance online, they must provide payment along with the above documents to the police department and they will then be issued their parking decal(s).
+Students, after completing the online process, will have the option to purchase their permits online by using credit card.
+After registering, students must then bring their student ID, operator's license, and vehicle registration to the SUSSI office located in the CUB (Rm.
+206 Fiscal Office).
+If they have not paid for the permit in advance online, they must provide payment along with the above documents and they will then be issued their parking permit(s).
 They will also be provided with information and instructions on where they are permitted to park.

 Q. May I purchase a permit for just one semester?